MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/migrate-best-practices-networking.md

 - VNets can connect to each other using VNet peering.
 Connected VNets can be in the same or different regions.
 Thus resources in one VNet can connect to resources in other VNets.
 - By default, Azure routes traffic between subnets within a VNet, connected VNets, on-premises networks, and the internet.

-There are a number of things you need to think about when planning your VNet topology, including how to arrange IP address spaces, how to implement a hub-spoke network, how to segment VNets into subnets, set up DNS, and implement Azure availability zones.
+There are a number of things you need to think about when planning your VNet topology, including how to arrange IP address spaces, how to implement a hub and spoke network, how to segment VNets into subnets, set up DNS, and implement Azure availability zones.

 ## Best practice: Plan IP addressing